Respirable Crystalline Silica Standards

 Section 1532.3 applies to occupational exposures in construction, except where exposures will remain below the "action level" under any foreseeable conditions.

-Section 5204 apples to all occupational exposures except construction work, agricultural operations, and exposures from the processing of sorptive clays.
+Section 5204 applies to all occupational exposures except construction work, agricultural operations, and exposures from the processing of sorptive clays.
 In addition, section 5204 does not apply in the following situations:

 The PEL for respirable crystalline silica is 50 micrograms per cubic meter (µg/M3) of air.
 This is the maximum concentration of respirable crystalline silica in air, as an eight-hour time-weighted average, to which an employee may be exposed.